amotahar/tech-net/README.md

 #Explore the core concepts of Redux and master state management in React applications.
-This repo includes code and resources for the following topics:share & gather knowledge last steps
+This repo includes code and resources for the following topics:share learn & gather knowledge

 1. Explain Redux.redux, redux, learn & habit & leran & share winning
 2. The Inner Mechanisms of Redux Eid